kristovish/kristovish/README.md

 ##### Connect with me 📫

-- 👋 Hi, I’m <i>kristovish</i>
-- 👀 I am truly interest in the programming studying for its graphic appliance, AI branches and videogames.
-- 🤖 I’m an AI enthusiast
-- 💞️ I’m looking to collaborate on AI, games or blockchain development
+- 👋 Hello, I'm <i>kristovish.</i> I am passionate about programming and its applications in graphics, AI, and video games.
+As an AI enthusiast, I am constantly exploring new developments in the field and looking for ways to improve my skills.
+I am also interested in blockchain development.
+I am always open to collaborate on projects related to AI, games or blockchain development.
+If you share similar interests and are looking for a collaborator, don't hesitate to reach out to me via Github, Twitter, email or Discord.
+My handles and contact information are available on my Github profile.
+Let's connect and create something amazing together!

 <p align="center">